-Puffco recently released the Puffco Peak Pro, a desktop vaporizer for concentrates which makes doing high quality dabs a breeze.
+Puffco released the Puffco Peak Pro in early 2020.
+An electronic rig vaporizer for concentrates which makes doing high quality dabs a breeze.
 The Puffco Peak Pro is the second variation of the ever so popular Puffco Peak, released in 2018, which has seen countless imitators.
 The Peak Pro is not a huge departure from the original.
 We have seen this alot over the last two years with vaporizers like the Firefly 2+ and Crafty+, utilizing almost identical design from the previous model but sprinkling in some refinements to enhance and elevate your overall experience.

 The Peak Pro comes in a rather large box, picture for reference.
 Inside you will find a well made magnetic case constructed out of automotive Styrofoam which protects the Pro and serves well for transporting over to a friends house to show off your new hot dab rig.

 The Puffco Peak Pro’s construction is far ahead of other E-Rig Dab Vapes, built with a sturdy Silicone base, a metal alloy strap which feeds across and down the backside’s USB-C port, a sensor embedded ceramic chamber and hand blown borosilicate glass.
 The Peak Pro feels like it costs.
 Here the $399 price tag fits the feel of the vaporizer and holding it side by side to a competitive e-rig, like the Carta V2, will bring to light the Peak Pro’s superior craftsmanship.

 With it’s highly polished finish, the Peak Pro still follows the basic dab rig vaporizer design Puffco invented – heating concentrates in a chamber and inhaling through water filled glass.

 The Ceramic Chamber is one of the most notable improvements for reliability.